piology-1/LinkedLists/README.md

 cd LinkedLists
 ```

-Before using the project, you need to initialize the submodules.
-Due to the use of googletest as an extern library, the ...
+Before building and using the project, all submodules need to be initialized.
+Due to the use of googletest as an external library, it has to be added, initialized, and updated as a git submodule.
 Run the git submodule init command to initialise the submodules:

 ```bash